The Success of Our Concurrent Enrollment Instructors is Important to Us

 All Concurrent Enrollment Instructors are required to attend the Annual Concurrent Enrollment Instructor Training each year to get updates on the program, review the Faculty Handbook, and meet with their faculty liaison for professional development.
 The instructor training is held in August of each year.

-2018 Fall Instructor TrainingThe 2018 Fall Instructor Training will take place Thursday, August 2, 2018, 9 a.m.-4 p.m., in the Student Union Building on the Boise State campus.
-Parking and food will be provided.
-Detailed information will be provided in early June 2018.
+2019 Fall Instructor TrainingThe 2019 Fall Instructor Training will take place Tuesday, August 13, 2019, 9 a.m.-4 p.m., in the Student Union Building on the Boise State campus.
+Parking and lunch will be provided.
+Detailed information will be provided in early June 2019.

-In the event that the faculty liaison is not available to meet with the CE instructor/s on this designated August 2, 2018 date, they will contact high school instructor/s to set up an alternative meeting date.
+In the event that the faculty liaison is not available to meet with the CE instructor/s on this designated August 13, 2019 date, they will contact high school instructor/s to set up an alternate meeting date.
 Alternate meetings may take place during the school year or scheduled on the same day as the classroom site visit.
 It’s important for the CE instructor and the faculty liaison to communicate with one another on a regular basis regarding the annual department meeting.

 Ongoing Professional Development for Concurrent Enrollment Instructors with the Center for Teaching and Learning